-The major steps and timing for the annual round of strategic and operational planning are described in the following pages.
+The major steps and timing for the annual round of strategic and operational planning is described in the following pages.
 The planning process is in two separate stages, which are interrelated to provide a review point prior to the detailed quantification of plans.
-'Stage One' involves the statement of key and critical objectives for the full threeyear planning period, to be reviewed prior to the more detailed quantification of the tactical one-year plan in 'Stage Two' by 30 November, for subsequent consolidation into the company plans.
+'Stage One' involves the statement of key and critical objectives for the full three-year planning period, to be reviewed prior to the more detailed quantification of the tactical one-year plan in 'Stage Two' by 30 November, for subsequent consolidation into the company plans.

-Planning team's 'kick-off' meetings (to be completed by 31 March)
+Planning Team's 'Kick-Off' Meetings (to be completed by 31 March)

-At this meeting, the planning team will outline their expectations for the following planning cycle.
-The purpose of the meeting is to give the planning team the opportunity to explain corporate policy, report progress during the previous planning cycle, and to give a broad indication of what is expected from each SBU during the forthcoming cycle.
+At these meetings, the planning team will outline their expectations for the following planning cycle.
+The purpose of the meetings is to give the planning team the opportunity to explain corporate policy, report progress during the previous planning cycle, and to give a broad indication of what is expected from each SBU during the forthcoming cycle.
 The planning team's review will include an overall appraisal of performance against plan, as well as a variance analysis.
-The briefing will give guidance under some of the following headings (as appropriate):
+The briefing will give guidance under some of the following headings (as appropriate).

 - 1. Financial

-- Gross margins
+- · gross margins

-- Operating profits
+- operating profits

-- Debtors
+- debtors

-- Creditors
+- creditors

-- Cash flow.
+- · cash flow.

 - 2. Manpower and organization

-- Organization
+- organization

-- Succession
+- succession

-- Training
+- training

-- Remuneration.
+- remuneration.

-- 3. Export strategy
+- 3. Export strategy.

 - 4. Marketing

-- Service development
+- product development

-- Target markets
+- target markets

-- Market segments
+- market segments

-- Volumes
+- volumes

-- Market shares
+- market shares

-- Pricing
+- pricing

-- Promotion
+- promotion

-- Marketing research
+- market research

-- Quality control
+- quality control

-- Customer service.
+- customer service.